 If it wasn’t for Chris Aceto, aka, The Technician, taking the time to write informative books on bodybuilding, I might still be struggling to build a well-muscled physique.
 Aceto’s Championship Bodybuilding is an instructional must-read for all aesthetic athletes and bodybuilding hopefuls.
 Although I no longer focus on aesthetics, I keep Aceto on my list of experts and motivators because building full muscles can be hard, and his techniques will help ANYONE build muscle.
 He also introduced me to the practice of progressive overload: the key to building strength and muscle over time.

-After becoming a mom in 2002, Cathe introduced me to weight training, prompting me to aim higher than wanting a skinny body, to desiring strength and muscle.
+After becoming a mom in 2002, Cathe introduced me to weight training, prompting me to aim higher than desiring a skinny body, and instead strive for strength and muscle.
 Her training aided me in earning the awards of Top Physical Readiness Trainee and Warhawk in the Air Force, in 2004.

-What makes Cathe inspirational and worth learning from, is her longevity as an athlete and coach.
-I’ve always made it a practice to seek advice from veterans, over young, attractive, ultra-ripped fresh faces.
-The fresh-faced athlete may be in tip-top condition for a year or even a decade, but few maintain their physiques for life, like Cathe and other veterans who know the techniques of lifelong health and fitness.
+What makes Cathe inspirational and worth learning from is her longevity as an athlete and coach, which extends to around 30 years.
+I’ve always made it a practice to seek advice from veterans over young, attractive, ultra-ripped fresh faces.
+The fresh-faced athlete may be in tip-top condition for a year or even a decade, but few maintain their physiques for life, like Cathe and other fitness veterans, who are knowledgeable practitioners of lifelong exercise techniques.

 The former NFL player’s motto is “Train like an athlete.”
 I agree.
 I don’t want to simply look good — I want to be fit and agile as well, that’s Donnelly’s focus.
 I don’t usually look to athletes for advice — I instead look to their coaches.
 However, Donnelly has taken the time to learn about training and explains it well.
 He specifically stresses the need to strengthen areas of the body people often neglect.
 Check out Donnelly’s Weak Point Training videos.